admercs/SimpleArgParse.jl/README.md

 That is about as simple as it gets and closely follows Python's [`argparse`](https://docs.python.org/3/library/argparse.html).
 You will notice that we instead make extensive use of the visitor pattern, rather than member methods, to modify the state of the `ArgumentParser` object instance.
 That is because the Julia language (rather shockingly) does not support member methods.
 In other words, Julia does not fully support the object-oriented paradigm, but is more functional and data-oriented in design.
 In some ways, that is a good thing.

 ## Changelog

+## Release 1.1.0

+- SHA-256 hash key replaced with a simple counter.
+- New PromptedArgumentParser data structure and associated helper methods.
+- Minor formatting changes.

 ### Release 1.0.0